mominaawan10/aws-lambda-file-server/README.md

 ### Step 6: Testing the File Upload and Download
 Once your API Gateway and Lambda integration is deployed, you can test the functionality by uploading and downloading files.
 You can use either **Postman** or the **cURL utility**.

-<b>i.
-Upload a File</b>
+**i.
+Upload a File**

 #### Using Postman:
 1. Open Postman and create a new request.
 2. Set the **method** to `POST`.
 3. Enter the URL in the format: `https://<api-id>.execute-api.<region>.amazonaws.com/dev/files?fileName=hello.txt`
+4. Go to the Params tab and confirm:
+   - Key: fileName
+   - Value: hello.txt
-4. Go to the Body tab → select `form-data`.
+5. Go to the Body tab → select `form-data`.
-5. Add a key-value pair:
+6. Add a key-value pair:
    - Key: file (type = File)
    - Value: Select your file (e.g., hello.txt)
-6. Send the request.
+7. Send the request.
 The file will be uploaded to your S3 bucket.

 #### Using cURL:
 ```bash